3 Ways to Improve Your Exam Technique Fast

 The way you come to understand what the examiner is really looking for in level marked questions is by doing past paper questions and marking them yourself, which I'll come on to in the next paragraph.

 3. Do as many past papers as possible – and mark them

 The biggest mistake I see diligent students making is not doing past papers.
 Some students are scared stiff of doing past papers because they fear that their lack of knowledge will be exposed and that they will have to confront their mistakes.
 This is a one-way route to getting disappointing results.

 Students have to build past paper practice into their revision – and not only do the questions, but mark them themselves, in order to see what mistakes they're making, understand how to correct their mistakes and also understand the intricacies of level marking and what the examiner is looking for in each type of question asked.

 The best way I know to do past papers is revision power hours.
 Check out my incredibly popular blog post on the topic which breaks down how to do them.

 Need more help with exam technique?

-I held an Exam Technique Masterclass for students who knew they needed to improve in this vital area.
-You can now access the recording and all the materials inside The Extraordinaries Club.
+We held an Exam Technique Masterclass for members of The Extraordinaries Club who knew they needed to improve in this vital area.
+You can now access the recording and all the materials by joining The Extraordinaries Club.
 In the masterclass your child will: